haha34342/Self-SoftCoT-Code/README.md

 ## Clarification on the DPO/KTO Ablation

-In the reported DPO/KTO ablation experiments, the observed training instability should be understood as mainly arising from weaker policy-update control, rather than simply from the absence of gradient-norm clipping.
+In the reported DPO/KTO ablation experiments, the observed training instability is mainly related to two factors.
+First, the DPO/KTO-style variants use preference-optimization objectives that differ from the GSPO objective.
+Second, unlike GSPO, they do not explicitly use advantage-weighted sequence-level probability-ratio clipping together with KL regularization during replay updates to constrain policy drift.
+Therefore, in the relatively sensitive projection-layer training setting, these variants are more likely to suffer from training instability or performance collapse.
+This instability should not be simply attributed to the absence of gradient-norm clipping.

-Our GSPO training recipe controls policy drift through length-normalized sequence-level probability-ratio clipping, KL regularization, and old-policy constraints under experience replay.
-These mechanisms limit how much each projection-layer update can change the model’s output distribution.

-DPO and KTO contain reference-model-related constraints.
-Our DPO and KTO variants also use cached old-policy log-probabilities as a reference-like signal.
-However, in the projection-layer training setting, these constraints were not sufficient to stabilize the relatively sensitive projection-layer updates.
-Unlike GSPO, the DPO/KTO variants do not explicitly combine sequence-level probability-ratio clipping with KL regularization during replay updates, which may lead to training instability or performance collapse.

-Gradient-norm clipping is an optional auxiliary stability technique for customized training runs.
+Gradient-norm clipping is an optional auxiliary stabilization technique.
 The reported GSPO main results in the paper do not rely on gradient-norm clipping.
 For reproduction, please follow the actual training configuration in the released implementation.

 ## Requirements